DreEleventh/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple rock paper scissors game, madeusing Tkinter
+A simple rock paper scissors game, made using Tkinter